theappendix/theappendix-jekyll-source/_posts/blog/2014/2014-07-30-blackbourn-nuclear-missile.markdown

 Another particularly fantastic solution was the ‘Deep Underground’ option.
 The idea was to bury a missile deep inside a mountain, entirely sealed off from the outside world.
 Affixed to the top of the missile would be a ‘tunnel boring machine’ that would drill through the mountainside to reach a launch position.
 Sheltered by the mountain, the missile could survive a surprise attack and be ready for a retaliatory strike.

-Unsurprisingly the costs of developing this ‘mole missile’ were enormous – or, more accurately, cost estimates were reported as being ’highly tentative’ – and the design never left the drawing board.
+Unsurprisingly the costs of developing this ‘mole missile’ were enormous—or, more accurately, cost estimates were reported as being ’highly tentative’—and the design never left the drawing board.

 Aside from cost, a problem with all these solutions was verification.